psycopg/psycopg/docs/cursor.rst

     an exception if used with operations that don't return result, such as an :sql:`INSERT` with no :sql:`RETURNING` or an :sql:`ALTER TABLE`.

-    Cursors are iterable objects, so just using ``for var in cursor`` syntax will iterate on the records in the current recordset.
+    .. note:: cursors are iterable objects, so just using ``for record in cursor`` syntax will iterate on the records in the current recordset.

     .. automethod:: fetchone
     .. automethod:: fetchmany